Mustafakha/NightwatchJS/README.md

 * Node + NPM installed
 * Java 8 atleast required
 * **IMPORTANT** In order for I.E tests to be able to click, change local Display Settings to **100%**, otherwise tests fail
+* Also for I.E 11, drivers are out of date so several bugs, in order for it to work, the above step must be done as well as following the configuration here : (https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver#required-configuration)

 All remaining dependencies *should* be included in project :)